cupix-compass

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It discloses that the tool returns two specific fields (team_domain, facility_key) with no side effects.
-For a read-only getter with zero parameters, this is sufficient transparency.
+No annotations are provided, so the description carries full burden.
+It discloses that the tool returns two specific fields with no side effects.
+For a simple getter with zero parameters, this is adequate but lacks explicit mention of read-only nature or any potential errors.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.